Between the cost of data packages and the price of the phones themselves, staying up to date isn’t exactly cheap.

 Let’s face it, most basic phones sit at the bottom end of the price scale.
 And when prices get that low, quality can get sketchy.
 We scoured online reviews for each of our picks to be sure that you won’t find weak hinges, dim screens, tinny speakers, or other surprises.

-- Best Basic Phone for Kids and Seniors: Jethro SC318v2
+- Best Basic Phone for Seniors, Best Candybar Phone for Kids: Jethro SC490

 Still not sure?